Philliec459/Open-Source-Petrophysics/README.md

 - Create field maps with interactive links to well-by-well dynamic data (pressure and production) for better understanding of the productive characteristics of your reservoir.

 **Workflows**
-- [Comprehensive workflow for carbonate reservoir characterization](https://github.com/Philliec459/Open-Source-Petrophysics/blob/main/Carbonate_Workflow_Costa_Field/CO3_full_workflow.ipynb) using a new, comprehensive carbonate reservoir characterization database from Costa, Geiger and Arnold(1):
+- [Comprehensive Carbonate workflow for reservoir characterization](https://github.com/Philliec459/Open-Source-Petrophysics/blob/main/Carbonate_Workflow_Costa_Field/CO3_full_workflow.ipynb) using a new, comprehensive carbonate reservoir characterization database from Costa, Geiger and Arnold(1).
+This repository has 17 wells from Costa Field, and a single Jupyter Notebook that performs the following tasks:
     - Load las file using lasio
-    - Visualize Data Extent using Andy McDonald's method
+    - Visualize Data Extent using Andy McDonald's methods
     - Calculate Total Porosity from digitized Chart Book data using Knn
-    - Saturation Calculations using Interactive Pickett Plot tool
+    - Calculate Water Saturation using Interactive Pickett Plot tool from Panel
-    - Optimization of log response functions used to estimate lithology
+    - Optimization of log response functions to model lithology
     - Model Permeability using kNN
-    - Estimate Thomeer Capillary Pressure parameters using PHIT and Knn Permeability and Knn again
+    - Estimate Thomeer Capillary Pressure parameters from PHIT and Knn Permeability using Knn again
     - Perform Free Water Level (FWL) search on subject well
     - Estimate Capillary Pressure based saturations from Thomeer parameters and and height above FWL
     - Export results to Excel and las files